jkent2910/reverse-polish-calc/README.md

 To run the tests, run rspec ReversePolishCalculator_spec.rb

 ## Other notes:
 I would definitely research more into how to design a program to be implemented in different ways (WebSocket, TCP, file, etc.) if I were to spend additional time on this.
 I would also try to make it more interactive vs. making the user call methods on their object.
+Potentially move some methods into "private" too.